uzairmukadam/session_management-swen755/README.md

 ```

 ## What the code does

-This code uses the Flask framework to construct a secure session management system.
-Key capabilities like session monitoring, user authentication, authorization, and fundamental e-commerce-type functionalities are all included.
+The code here uses the Flask framework to build a secure session management system.
+Key features of the code include session tracking, user authentication and authorization, and basic e-commerce type capabilities.

-Users enter their login information.
-The system creates a session after verifying their login credentials.
-Users are given unique session identities when they log in, and these are maintained throughout their app activities.
-Role-based access control is enforced by the system, which grants or denies tasks access according to user roles.
-Product browsing, cart addition, content modification, and checkout (if authorized) are all available to users.
+The user logs in to the app with his username and password.
+Upon validating the login credentials, the system creates a session for the user.
+In addition, unique session identities for users are created when users log in, which persist over their application activities.
+Tasks are granted or rejected, based on user roles enforced by the system.
+View the product, add items in the cart, modify the content, and checkout if authorized by the user.

 - **Login**:
-  Navigate to /login.
+  Access /login.
 Use the following credentials:
   - Authorized User:
     Username: authorized_user
     Password: password123